Generative multi-scale modeling via spatial autoregressive transport maps: Simulation study

 \subsection{Downscaling of (nonlinear) block minima}

-Our model can learn non-linear relationships between fidelities, via the nonlinear term in the kernel in \eqref{eq:mf-kernel}, where some of the neighbors in $\tilde{c}_{r,i}$ correspond to nearest neighbors in the $r-1$-th fidelity for the $r$-th kernel.
+Our model can learn non-linear relationships between scales, via the nonlinear term in the kernel in \eqref{eq:mf-kernel}, where some of the neighbors in $\tilde{c}_{r,i}$ correspond to nearest neighbors in the $r-1$-th resolution for the $r$-th kernel.

-For this scenario, we use the same high-fidelity simulations described in Section \ref{sec:coarsening}, but instead of averaging the values in subgrids of the high-fidelity, we coarsen by using the minima of these subgrids.
+For this scenario, we use the same high-resolution simulations described in Section \ref{sec:coarsening}, but instead of averaging the values in subgrids of the highest-resolution, we coarsen by using the minima of these subgrids.

 Figure \ref{fig:samples_min} shows that the generated samples are qualitatively similar to the observed samples.
-Our approach successfully reconstructs the higher-fidelity samples, because it is able to model the nonlinear structure between fidelities.
-The right panel of Figure \ref{fig:comparison} confirms that the multi-fidelity BTM outperforms all competing models for each training ensemble size in this nonlinear scenario.
+Our approach successfully reconstructs the higher-resolution samples, because it is able to model the nonlinear structure between scales.
+The right panel of Figure \ref{fig:comparison} confirms that the multi-scale BTM outperforms all competing models for each training ensemble size in this nonlinear scenario.